 Background: The care of children with cancer is very specialized, and in order to deliver high-quality care, nurses must be educated, skilled, and committed to standard guidelines.
 Aim: To assess the quality of nursing care provided to children undergoing chemotherapy .Design: A descriptive design was used for this study.
 Setting: The study was conducted at the Oncology Institution in Sohag City.
 Sample: A convenient sample of all available nurses (40 nurses) who are working with children undergoing chemotherapy at the Oncology Institution in Sohag City.
 Tools: Two tools were used for data collection.
 Tool (I): A personal data sheet.
-Tool (I): Observational checklist.
-Results: There was a highly statistical significant statistical positive correlation between the studied nurses assessment of the patient before administration, providing patient/caregiver education, pre-administration considerations, chemotherapy/biotherapy administration, post administration of chemotherapy care and quality of nursing care.
-Conclusion: On the light of the current study results, 75% of the studied nurses had incompetent level of quality of nursing care provided to children undergoing chemotherapy.
+Tool (II): Observational checklist.
+Results: There was a highly statistical significant statistical positive correlation between the studied nurses assessment of the patient before administration, providing patient/caregiver education, pre-administration considerations, chemotherapy/biotherapy administration, post administration of chemotherapy/biotherapy care and quality of nursing care.
+Conclusion: On the light of the current study results, 75% of the studied nurses had incompetent level of quality of nursing care provided to children undergoing chemotherapy, while 25% of them had competent level of quality of nursing care provided to children undergoing chemotherapy.
 Recommendations: Develop training courses regarding chemotherapy administration among pediatric nurses.